1 Pre Brands Chuck Roast, 10 minutes out of fridge and patted dry

 Add water to the well in two parts.
-MIx together with wooden spoon incorporating the water to the meal slowly.
+Mix together with wooden spoon incorporating the water to the meal slowly.
 You may have to use a whisk if it gets too clumpy.
 As the dough thickens you can start to use your hands.
-Eventually it will be a soft bowl of dough.
+Eventually it will be a soft ball of dough.
 It should not be sticky to the touch.
 If it's too dry add more warm water a tsp at a time.
 If it's too sticky or wet, add a bit more corn meal in sprinkles.

 Keep cutting the dough in half until you have 10-12 small wedges.
 Form into round ball in your hands.
 Press them flat in your palms or between two piece of plastic wrap.

 Heat sunflower oil in a large heavy bottomed pot, like a dutch oven, make sure it's large enough so the oil is only about 1/8 inch high.
 Bring to medium-high heat.
 Test the oil is hot enough by sprinkling a bit of water on the surface.
 It should sizzle and not splatter.
 Adjust heat as needed.

 Using a slotted spatula or spoon lower your corn cakes into the oil.
 When there is nice brown crust on one side, flip and cook the other side.
 Remove onto a paper towel to let cool.
 Repeat in 3-4 batches until finished.